 If you’re considering leaving the classroom, there’s a chance it’s because you don’t agree with a mandated policy … or 30.
-Be the change and all that jazz by becoming a policy expert, a person who has hands-on administrative experience with a desire to review and adjust policies within educational institutions.
+Be the change by becoming a policy expert, a person who has hands-on administrative experience with a desire to review and adjust policies within educational institutions.

 2. Curriculum Writer/Director

 Want to improve the quality of what students learn?
 Interested in working with teachers?
 Informing curriculum is a great way to directly impact what goes on in the classroom, without actually being in it!

 Many districts promote senior teachers to positions where they mentor and coach new and struggling teachers.
 Some coaches work at only one school, and some travel throughout the district.
 You’ll get to spend time in classrooms, but not be responsible for your own kiddos.
 Meghann R. reveals, “I’m a literacy coach for ELA educators.
 I coach teachers who are new to the profession or immensely struggling with their instructional strategies.”
 She started her coaching business after seeing how desperate fellow educators had become to simply keep their heads above water.
 “As someone who personally experienced those same struggles in my earlier years of education, I felt I could make a tremendous impact on others by offering my expertise where some are really struggling.”

 There are several different ways in which an ed consultant helps schools and businesses.
 Kela L. says, “Lots of Ed-tech and consulting jobs out there that need a teacher’s experience.
 Think about all the software we used to transition to distance learning.
 All those companies are booming and may be hiring.”